-- If the door isn't hot, open it slowly and be prepared to close it quickly if necessary. - In a smoke-filled area, keep low to the floor to avoid inhaling smoke. - If you see or smell smoke in a hall or stairway, use another exit. - Close doors as you leave. - Exit the building cautiously.
-Carry a towel or blanket to protect yourself from flames or smoke. - If the exit is blocked, return to your room; close the door, open a window and call for help. - If there's a fire, don't use any elevators. - Report to your emergency assembly point and check in with your resident advisor.
-Report anyone who might be missing. - A Public Safety officer will direct you to another safe location to shelter in inclement weather. - Do not re-enter the building until Campus Safety advises that the Bennington Fire Department or the local fire department has indicated that it is safe to re-enter.
+- Familiarize yourself with your building's evacuation procedures.
+Locate the nearest exit and fire extinguisher. - Report to your emergency muster point and check in with program staff.
+Report anyone who might be missing. - A Campus Safety officer will direct you to another safe location to shelter in inclement weather. - Do not re-enter the building until Campus Safety advises that the Bennington Fire Department or the local fire department has indicated that it is safe to re-enter.